shawn-sterling/graphios/README.md

 # OMD (Open Monitoring Distribution) Notes:

+* UPDATE - OMD 5.6 was released on 10/02/2012
+* The only changes that you would need to make to 5.6 is add the changes in step 2 (omd-process-host/service-perfdata-file commands)

-OMD 5.5 is different form earlier versions in the way NPCD is setup.
-(Download the 5.5 source code to see the config differences)
+OMD 5.6 is different form earlier versions in the way NPCD is setup.
+(Download the 5.6 source code to see the config differences)
 This guide assumes you are using OMD 5.4 (Current Stable Release)

-* Warning I'm not sure of the impacts that this might have when actually upgrading to 5.5
+* Warning I'm not sure of the impacts that this might have when actually upgrading to 5.6
 * Make sure to update SITENAME with your OMD site

 (1) Update OMD 5.4's etc/pnp4nagios/nagios_npcdmod.cfg so that it looks like this: